kensiprell/grails-atmosphere-meteor/README.md

 ## Plugin Installation

 The instructions assume you are using Tomcat as the servlet container.
+The plugin was tested with Grails 2.2 and Tomcat 7.0.30 in a new application using Chrome 25, Firefox 19, and Safari 6 on Mountain Lion.

 Since the plugin is not yet in the Grails plugin repository, the steps below are cumbersome.

 1. Clone the plugin repository